larsmars/vuejs-toggle-switch/README.md

 Do you have questions or want a new feature?
 Use the "Issues" section :point_left:

 NB!
-Version 1.2.32 now use rem instead of px
+Version 1.2.32 and later use rem instead

 ## Setup
 install: